petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-the-objects-model-builder.md

 * Edit in Page View: Switch to the default Objects UI.
 * Edit ERC: Update the object's external reference code (ERC).
+* Export as JSON: [Download](./exporting-and-importing-object-definitions.md) the JSON object definition.
 * Manage Permissions: Determine which roles can [act on the object](../objects-application-permissions.md#actions-on-database-entities).
 * Delete Object: [Delete](./deleting-objects.md) the object definition.